 Nose Diving

-When the magnetic ride control system on your front part becomes worn, it can decrease in the front and ascend up in the rear when coming to a rest.
+When the magnetic ride control system on your front part becomes worn, it can decrease in the front and ascend in the rear when coming to a rest.
 This is known as nose-diving and is an unmistakable indication of trouble in the front suspension.

 Unusual Bounce While Driving